 Sales Forecasting Template

-Even the most lightweight forecasting options (like #3, intuitive forecasting) relies on knowing how many opportunities are in each rep's pipeline and their project likelihood of closing.
+Even the most lightweight forecasting options rely on knowing how many opportunities are in each rep's pipeline and their project's likelihood of closing.

 - A spreadsheet for tracking which deals are guaranteed, likely, potentially, and unlikely to close this month